 Qualifying law degrees and GDLS cover the seven foundations of legal knowledge:

 Where to study

 Many institutions offer degrees in law – as either single, joint or combined honours courses.
-If you don't want to have to go on to complete certain parts of the GDL, you should ensure that the degree you choose covers the seven foundations mentioned above and is validated by the Solicitors Regulation Authority (SRA).
 Our Course search section provides a comprehensive list of institutions that teach qualifying law degrees, as does the SRA.

 An exempting law degree integrates the academic and vocational stages of training.
 Currently, the only institutions offering an exempting law degree are the University of Huddersfield, Northumbria University, Pearson College London (validated by the University of Kent), the University of Central Lancashire, the University of South Wales and the University of Westminster.